mdibaiee/hasanpy/README.md

 ## Examples
 Examples can be found in the `examples/` directory:
 ```
-$ chickenpy -f examples/hello_world.chn
+$ hasanpy -f examples/hello_world.chn
 ```

 ## License
 This project is licensed under MIT.
-For more information see the [LICENSE](https://github.com/kosayoda/chickenpy/blob/master/LICENSE) file.
+For more information see the [LICENSE](https://github.com/mdibaiee/hasanpy/blob/master/LICENSE) file.